CSCfi/csc-user-guide/docs/support/tutorials/gis/direct_allas.md

 #### Access from any Linux computing environment to external cloud storage private files

 You will need to manually make your cloud storage credentials available to the tools you want to use, e.g. by adding them to the `.aws/credentials` file.
-Check your cloud storage providers manuals.
+Check your cloud storage providers manuals and [GDAL virtual file systems documentation](https://gdal.org/user/virtual_file_systems.html#).